-Now, via the integration between either OnBase Patient Window or Hyland Clinician Window and NilRead enterprise viewer, medical images are available via Epic, allowing the doctor to review those in the exam room or hospital bedside.
+Now, via the integration between either OnBase Patient Window or Hyland Clinician Window and NilRead enterprise viewer, medical images are available via your EHR, allowing the doctor to review those in the exam room or hospital bedside.
 Timely decisions are easier to make, with the added bonus of walking the patient through the diagnosis with visual aids.
-Alan can also view his MRI later from home through Nilread integration with MyChart.
+Alan can also view his MRI later from home through Nilread integration with your patient portal.

-- OnBase Patient Window or Hyland Clinician Window - NilRead
+- + OnBase Patient Window or Hyland Clinician Window

+- + NilRead enterprise viewer

+- + NilRead for patient portal